wsimmonds/hindsight/README.md

 - **Hallucinations:** Long term memory can be seeded with external knowledge to ground agent behavior in reliable sources to augment training data.
 - **Cognitive Overload:** As workflows get complex, retrievals, tool calls, user messages and agent responses can grow to fill the context window leading to context rot.
 Short term memory optimization allows agents to reduce tokens and focus context by removing irrelevant details.

-## How Hindsight Works
+## How is Hindsight Different From Other Memory Systems?

 ![Overview](./hindsight-docs/static/img/hindsight-overview.webp)

-Hindsight organizes memory into four networks to mimic the way human memory works:
+Most agent memory implementation rely on basic vector search or sometimes use a knowledge graph.
+Hindsight uses biomimetic data structures to organize agent memories in a way that is more like how human memory works:

 - **World:** Facts about the world ("The stove gets hot")
 - **Experiences:** Agent's own experiences ("I touched the stove and it really hurt")
 - **Opinion:** Beliefs with confidence scores ("I shouldn't touch the stove again" - .99 confidence)
 - **Observation:** Complex mental models derived by reflecting on facts and experiences ("Curling irons, ovens, and fire are also hot.
 I shouldn't touch those either.")

+Memories in Hindsight are stored in banks (i.e. memory banks).
+When memories are added to Hindsight, they are pushed into either the world facts or experiences memory pathway.
+They are then represented as a combination of entities, relationships, and time series with sparse/dense vector representations to aid in later recall.

 Hindsight provides three simple methods to interact with the system: